ropensci/rnoaa/README.md

 `rnoaa` is an R interface to many NOAA data sources.
 We don't cover all of them, but we include many commonly used sources, and add we are always adding new sources.
 We focus on easy to use interfaces for getting NOAA data, and giving back data in easy to use formats downstream.
 We currently don't do much in the way of plots or analysis.
 To get started see: https://docs.ropensci.org/rnoaa/articles/rnoaa.html

+## NOTICE: PACKAGE TO BE ARCHIVED

+NOAA has changed not only the base URL of the API but reorganized the structure and endpoints of the data and API.
+The current `rnoaa` package is still functional with the NOAA API v2 but the data available in the API end at approximately 2022-09-15.
+A new NOAA weather package is planned to replace rnoaa functionality where possible.
+At that point the rnoaa package will be archived.

 ## Data sources in rnoaa